thephpleague/omnipay-sagepay/README.md

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.

+### Basket format

+By default [BasketXML](http://www.sagepay.co.uk/support/12/36/protocol-3-00-basket-xml) (Protocol 3.00) field will be sent (if item data is available) with the requests.
+However, a parameter "useOldBasketFormat" with value of TRUE can be passed to the config, which will in turn send old format [Basket](http://www.sagepay.co.uk/support/error-codes/3021-invalid-basket-format-invalid) field.
+Old format can be used to enable other Sage products better integrate with Sage Pay, as new BasketXML is not yet supported.

 ## Support

 If you are having general issues with Omnipay, we suggest posting on